Scooter & Tod

 Why the name?
 Scooter was a super sweet pound puppy that my sister had year’s ago.
 While this isn’t a dog, I thought the airplane was super sweet, and it reminded me of my sister – she’ll know why.

-This has been donated to Friends of Short Avenue Elementary for a silent auction.
-If you are interested in bidding, you can do so here.
-The auction is open from March 11-19, 2022.
+This was donated to Friends of Short Avenue Elementary for a silent auction in March, 2022.

 The design for this baby quilt began with the owl fabric, that I fussy cut to showcase the owls.
 It will be donated as part of this year’s Hands2Help Challenge being hosted by Sarah over at Confessions of a Fabric Addict @fabricaddictquilts.
 The cute owl fabric is the last of this fabric which I had previously used in Hoots, which went to Little Lambs Foundation for Kids for the 2018 Hands2Help challenge.
 This quilt is also heading off to Little Lambs Foundation for Kids @littlelambsfoundationforkids for this year’s challenge.